Milkry/Nebula/README.md

-# Memer
+# Nebula
-A private bot by Milkry
+Nothing much to say...<br/>
+Nebula is a private bot made by Milkry and it is used for various purposes on private servers mainly for notifying users when other special users join a specific channel(s).